-It helps to have contacts in Rotterdam, as word-of-mouth will often yield better results than responding to job postings.
-Another good strategy is to contact the HR or recruitment consultant at one's desired workplace regardless of whether a position has been advertised – this rather forward approach shows initiative, a quality valued by Dutch employers.
+It helps to have contacts in Rotterdam as word-of-mouth will often yield better results than responding to job postings.
+We also advise expats interested in a specific company to check their relevant website for available job listings.
+A worthwhile strategy may be to contact the HR or recruitment consultant at one's desired workplace regardless of whether a position has been advertised.
+This rather forward approach shows initiative, a quality valued by Dutch employers.

 Job fairs and careers workshops in the city are also a good way to start networking and find work – anyone from recent graduates to entrepreneurs with start-up ideas can benefit from these events.

 Although many international companies can be found in Rotterdam and company culture varies between organisations and fields of work, there is a general perception of business culture in the city.
 Punctuality is critical when working in the Netherlands, and honesty and directness is appreciated.

 Doing business in Rotterdam may entail a communication style that expats are unfamiliar with.
 Meetings tend to skip the small talk and dive right into the agenda in a very direct and straightforward manner.
 This way of communicating may seem efficient if a little blunt at first, but given the emphasis on collaboration, teamwork and valuing every member's opinion, decision-making can nevertheless be a slow process.

 Expats working in Rotterdam are entitled at least 20 days of paid annual leave, and some companies offer more.
 Expat employees could also benefit from a decent employment package covering transport costs and, in some cases, partial school fees for employees with children attending a private school.

 Are you an expat living in Rotterdam?